OVERVIEW OF TOWN ELECTIONS

 NEXT ELECTION: TUESDAY, APRIL 3, 2018

-In order to vote in a municipal election, an elector must be age eighteen or older, a citizen of the United States of America, must have resided within Silverton town limits for at least thirty (30) days prior to the election, and must register as an elector.
+In order to vote in a municipal election, an elector must be age eighteen or older, a citizen of the United States of America and must have resided within Silverton town limits for at least thirty (30) days prior to the election, and must register as an elector.

 Registration may be made by submitting an application through the mail, a voter registration agency, a local driver's license examination authority, or a voter registration drive, or may register online via the Secretary of State website, or by obtaining and returning a voter registration form to the San Juan County Clerk or Silverton Town Clerk up to and including Election Day.
 A voter may only be registered in one County.
 Multiple registrations are deleted by the Colorado Secretary of State.